rttechdev/sql-notes/04_Where.md

 # 🟦 SQL: SELECT ...
-WHERE Clause (Part 1) — Summary Notes
+WHERE Clause

 ## ✅ Purpose